 - The arrangements for consulting young people with SEND about, and involving them in, their education

 Students with SEND will be encouraged to share their views at regular intervals throughout the year.
-Student views are formally recorded for EHC Annual Reviews, SEND Support Plan, FCAF, PEP or CIN plan reviews.
+Student views are formally recorded for EHC Annual Reviews.
 Adult support is offered to ensure that students are able to express their views clearly.

 - Any arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents, carers, or young people about provision in the school